AOEC-CLOUD/CRLTS/README.md

 # CRLTS
 Customer Request Learning Team-Suite, by AOEC 2020
-The version is work in progress but has the fundamental concept Files that are part of the repository:
+The version is work in progress but has the fundamental concept!

+Files that are part of the repository:
 (a) This repository includes CRLTS.py a program using Python and Anaconda (b) This repository contains a CRLTS-Project-Summary.pdf file